Coronavirus Update: What Businesses Are Open In Your County?

 Contra Costa County

-As of May 19, Alameda County is allowing the reopening of retail stores (for curbside or storefront pickup and/or delivery only), childcare, manufacturing, logistics and warehousing businesses permitted to operate under the state Resilience Roadmap.
+As of May 19, Contra Costa County is allowing the reopening of retail stores (for curbside or storefront pickup and/or delivery only), childcare, manufacturing, logistics and warehousing businesses permitted to operate under the state Resilience Roadmap.
 Outdoor construction and landscaping businesses were already allowed to operate under an earlier modification.

 For more information: COVID-19 Recovery Info On Businesses